linode/docs/docs/kubernetes/how-to-deploy-k3s-on-linode/index.md

 ## Install K3s Server

-1. Connect to the linode where you want to install K3s server:
+1. Connect to the Linode where you want to install K3s server:

         ssh example_user@192.0.2.0